gcpearse/advent-of-code/README.md

 All challenges have been completed in **JavaScript**.
 The raw data for each puzzle has been saved in a text file and parsed, rather than being hard coded.

+### Contents

+Text files with raw data for each puzzle can be found in the **data** folder.

+Instructions for each challenge are saved in markdown files in **instructions**.

+The **utils** folder contains files with utility functions used by functions within each solution.

+The puzzle files themselves are named using the format **01-part-01**.

 ## Credits

 **Puzzles, Code, Design:**